Possession of Controlled Substances

 Florida Possession of Controlled Substances Lawyer

 If you’ve been charged with possession of controlled substances in Florida, it’s important to get in touch with a skilled criminal defense lawyer as soon as possible.
-Founder attorney Ashley Aulls at The Law Office of Ashley Aulls, P.A. has over 20 years of experience in criminal law and can advise you on your rights and the potential consequences of the charges against you.
+Founder attorney Ashley Aulls at The Law Office of Ashley Aulls, P.A. has practiced law since 1996 and can advise you on your rights and the potential consequences of the charges against you.

 - Penalties For Possession Of A Controlled Substance